smartdevicelink/sdl_evolution/process.md

 ## Review process

-The review process for a particular proposal begins when a maintainer accepts a pull request of a new or updated proposal into the [sdl_evolution repository][sdl_evolution_repo].
-That maintainer becomes the *review manager* for the proposal.
+The review process for a particular proposal begins when the review team decides to accept a pull request of a new or updated proposal into the [sdl_evolution repository][sdl_evolution_repo].
 The proposal is assigned a proposal number (if it is a new proposal), then enters the review queue.

-The review manager will work with the proposal authors to schedule the review.
+The review team will work with the author to assess when the proposal is ready for review.
 Reviews usually last a single week, but can run longer for particularly large or complex proposals.

 When the scheduled review period arrives, the review manager will post the proposal to the [#sdl_evolution slack channel][sdl_evolution_channel], the [#sdl_evolution_report slack channel][sdl_evolution_report_channel], the [SDL mailing list][sdl_mailing_list], and create a Github issue for the actual review, which will additionally be attached to the proposal.
 They will have the subject "[Review]" followed by the proposal title.
 The Review Manager will be responsible for tracking the status of the proposal in the [proposal XML document][sdl_proposals_xml].
 All feedback on the proposal should be addressed in the associated Github issue or to the review manager directly via email or Slack.
 To avoid delays, it is important that the proposal authors be available to answer questions, address feedback, and clarify their intent during the review period.